 Word "light" is scientifically used to refer to electromagnetic radiation of all wavelengths present in nature, also called electromagnetic spectrum.

 Inside that spectrum, we humans can see a very limited range of wavelengths, is what we call the visible light spectrum.
 There are many other wavelengths, such as the infra-red or the ultra-violet, that can not be seen by the human eye.

 The range of wavelengths that we can see are what we call "colors".
-Each color is a wavelength that has a very particular intensity, which our eye identifies as a unique color.
+Each color has its unique wavelength with an unique intensity.

 According to science, the human eye can identify around a million colors in the world.